MHS-Math-Club/Deaflingo/README.md

     This command will recursively install all the dependencies required for the Deaflingo web app.

+    **Note:** Ensure that your pip corresponds to your Python 3.11.x installation.

 ## Running the Application

 1. Once all the dependencies are installed, you can start the Deaflingo web app by running the following command: